UnknownSuperficialNight/nvidia-fan-control/README.md

 cargo build --release
 sudo ./target/release/nvidia-rust
 ```
-An optional Rust binary is available in the releases, optimized for minimal binary size.
+~~An optional Rust binary is available in the releases, optimized for minimal binary size.~~ (Not available currently due to issues with rendering on nightly builds)

 For the Bash version, use these commands: